EU Enlargement: What Does The Future Hold?

-(MENAFN- Asia Times) To“widen” or to“deepen”.
+(MENAFN- The Conversation) To“widen” or to“deepen”.
 This has been one of the longstanding dilemmas throughout European Union (EU) history, and a perennial sticking point in the unending process of European integration.

 In its time, the UK championed a wider EU, while France pushed for a deeper one .
-The British were heavily invested in the single market , so their preference for indefinitely expanding the number of member states served two purposes: maximizing economic exchange, and making the possibility of EU political federalization as difficult as possible, as more members would make any decision-making process more complex.
+The British were heavily invested in the single market , so their preference for indefinitely expanding the number of member states served two purposes: maximising economic exchange, and making the possibility of EU political federalisation as difficult as possible, as more members would make any decision-making process more complex.

-Though also interested in an expanded market, France prioritized a focus on supranational political integration as a way to strengthen the EU's foundations.
+Though also interested in an expanded market, France prioritised a focus on supranational political integration as a way to strengthen the EU's foundations.

 All EU expansions involve renegotiating voting rules, as well as a shift in the influence held by different countries in EU institutions.
 Since its inception, the EU has expanded eastward, and Russia's attack on Ukraine means this is expected to continue .
 However, it is unclear exactly where“Europe” ends.